Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Theoretical Results

 \end{thm}

-Even when $w$ is fixed, expected Hyv{\"a}rinen Score is asymptotically equivalent to expected Fisher divergence.
-Combined with Theorem \ref{thm:ej_fix}, we can see that Hyv{\"a}rinen Score selects the bandwidth that minimizes an unreasonable criterion when $w$ is fixed to some value that is not $1$, as long as consistency is one's concern.
+Even when $w$ is fixed, the expected H-score is asymptotically equivalent to the expected Fisher divergence.
+Combined with Theorem \ref{thm:ej_fix}, we can see that the Hyv{\"a}rinen Score selects the bandwidth that minimizes an unreasonable criterion when $w$ is fixed to some value that is not $1$, so one should learn $w$ and $h_n$ simultaneously as long as consistency is one's concern.